purpstripe/EmergingScholarsResearch/README.md

 # EmergingScholarsResearch
-College research project on data sonification and long term climate change using python
+College research project on data sonification and long term climate change using python and processing